 On May 13, 2021, Senator Antonio Marte presented a complaint with the Attorney General's Office against former finance minister Donald Guerrero and former ministers Gustavo Montalvo and José Ramón Peralta alleging misuse of DOP17 billion collected from an a sphalt tax that was intended for refurbishment of the Republic's public road infrastructure.
 In August 2022, the Attorney General's Office indicated that it was conducting investigations related to this complaint.
-As of the date of this offering memorandum, no formal charges had been brought.
+In March 2023, PEPCA conducted a series of arrests and filed formal charges against 20 defendants, accusing them of conspiracy of officials, embezzlement, extortion, bribery, criminal association, fraud against the Dominican state and illicit enrichment, among other charges.
+On April 4, 2023, the Coordinator of the Permanent Attention Office of the National District dictated coercive measures for the accused individuals, including 18 months of preventive imprisonment for each of Mr. Guerrero and Mr. Peralta, and house arrest for Gonzalo Castillo, a former Minister of Public Works.
+As of the date of this offering memorandum, certain of the individuals who had been arrested remained in custody, or under house arrest or subject to other coercive measures and the proceedings were ongoing.

-On May 18, 2021, Congress member Miguel Andrés Gutierrez Diaz was a rrested on arrival into Miami and criminally charged by U.S. drug enforcement authorities with forming part of a transnational drug ring that operated in the Dominican Republic, Colombia and the United States and conspiring to import and distribute cocaine into the United States.
-The Office of the Presidency of the Dominican Republic and the Dirección Nacional de Control de Drogas (DNCD) cooperated in this operation with U.S. federal and local enforcement agencies.
+On May 18, 2021, Congress member Miguel Andrés Gutierrez Diaz was arrested on arrival into Miami and criminally charged by U.S. drug enforcement authorities with forming part of a transnational drug ring that operated in the Dominican Republic, Colombia and the United States and conspiring to import and distribute cocaine into the United States.
+The Office of the Presidency of the Dominican Republic and the Dirección Nacional de Control de Drogas (DNCD) cooperated in this operation with U.S. federal and local enforcement agencies, and Mr. Gutierrez was charged with international drug trafficking in the United States.
+In June 2022, the Miami court in charge of the case declared Mr. Gutierrez Diaz mentally incompetent and placed him on suicide watch.
+As of the date of this offering memorandum, the case remained ongoing, pending a final determination on Mr. Gutierrez Diaz's competency.
+Additionally, in April 2023, the Chamber of Deputies initiated a disciplinary process to remove Mr. Gutierrez Diaz from office, which process remained ongoing as of the date of this offering memorandum.

-On June 12, 2021, the Attorney General's Office, through PEPCA, conducted a series of arrests, including of Luis Maisichell Dicen, director of the National Lottery, in connection with alleged fraud committed in the drawing of National Lottery award numbers.
-Mr. Dicen was removed from his position by President Luis Abinader following the announcement.
+On June 12, 2021, the Attorney General's Office, through PEPCA, conducted a series of arrests, including of Luis Maisichell Dicent, director of the National Lottery, in connection with alleged fraud committed in the drawing of National Lottery award numbers.
+Mr. Dicent was removed from his position by President Luis Abina der following the announcement.
 On December 20, 2022, formal proceedings in connection with the allegations commenced.
 Multiple defendants have pled guilty to the charges brought by PEPCA.
-As of the date of this offering memorandum, some of those individuals a rrested remained in custody or under house a rrest and the proceedings were ongoing.
+On March 6, 2023, the Second Collegiate Court of the National District convicted eight of the 13 accused individuals of administrative corruption, sentencing them to five to seven years of imprisonment.
+Additionally, the court ordered the acquittal of and the cessation of the coercive measures a gainst Mr. Dicent.
+The Public Prosecutor's Office appealed the decision, and, as of the date of this offering memorandum, the appeal remained pending.